gefendioglu/Cpp_Practices/03_Lesson/Return_Value.md

 /----------------------------------------------
 /----------------------------------------------

-- Example: The return value is the same with the function parameter as an object address (pointer)
+- **Example**: The return value is the same with the function parameter as an object address (pointer)
 ```cpp
 struct Data {
 	int x, y, z;